stat545ubc-2023/mda-BearAlenko/mini-project-1.md

 <!-------------------------- Start your work below ---------------------------->

-I choose **cancer_sample** due to its predominantly numeric variables, which facilitate straightforward modeling and graph creation.
+I choose **cancer_sample** due to its predominantly numeric variables and it’s free of NA value, which facilitate straightforward modeling and graph creation.
 This dataset’s numerical nature makes it convenient for identifying noteworthy patterns.
 Additionally, my personal interest lies in medical data analysis, and this dataset offers a valuable opportunity to explore the relationships among various cancer-related variables and the ultimate diagnosis.
 <!----------------------------------------------------------------------------->

 1.4 **(2 points)** Time for a final decision!
 Going back to the